robsonoduarte/learn-scala/scala-functions/README.md

 scala-functions
 ======================

-> Project for studies Higher-Order Functions in Scala.
+> Project for studies Functions and Higher-Order Functions in Scala.

 .
 For one simple comparison Java/Scala and Java Evolution see: